|Engine code:||XU10 J2C|

 |Motor management system:||Magneti Marelli 8P|

-The Automotive scope ATS5004D is in this article also referred to as automotive oscilloscope, diagnosis oscilloscope and as lab scope.
+The Automotive Test Scope ATS5004D is in this article also referred to as automotive oscilloscope, diagnosis oscilloscope and as lab scope.

 Diagnosing problems in cars requires knowledge of the systems in the car, but also requires the right tools.
 An oscilloscope is indispensable in many situations, but when an inappropriate oscilloscope is used, wrong conclusions can be drawn.
 Wrong conclusions lead to wrong "solutions", that do not fix the car, but cost time and money.